About the CLCE

 Community Letter from the Policy Committee on Lectures and Cultural Affairs

-Welcome to the 2013/14 Academic year.
-If you wish to plan a lecture or event, you should begin with the automatic individual $500 classroom lecture allowance and the $1500 program budget given to your Department or Academic Program by CLCE.
-These funds are administered respectively by your Administrative Assistant and your Department or Degree Program chair.
+Please note, if you wish to plan a lecture or event, you should begin with the automatic individual $500 classroom lecture allowance and the $1500 program budget given to your Department or Academic Program by CLCE.
+These funds are administered respectively by your Administrative Assistant and your Department or Degree Program Chair.
 Please begin your event planning by inquiring about these funding sources.
 CLCE is strongly encouraging applications this Spring for Major Events.

 Major Events.
-Last year we inaugurated a new competition for faculty and staff that authorizes total grants of $5000 or more for individual events, more than three times our normal lecture fee guideline.
+Last year we inaugurated a new program for faculty and staff that authorizes total grants of $5000 or more for individual events, more than three times our normal lecture fee guideline.
 We are pleased to have received a number of successful applications for major events, but more funds are available in this year’s budget.
 No special application form is required, but please be sure to note on your application that your proposal is in fact a Major Grant Application and to provide detailed information for all aspects of the proposed program and its budget.

-By contrast, however, CLCE routinely returns faculty and staff applications due to inadequate information, leading to delays and possible loss of funding.
+Please note, CLCE occasionally returns faculty and staff applications due to inadequate information leading to delays and possible loss of funding.
 We strongly recommend that you observe the following guidelines:

-B. It is now mandatory that applicants consult with a member of CLCE about your application.
+B. It is now mandatory that applicants consult with a member of CLCE about their application.
 Any member of the Committee can respond to a proposal idea or draft application and can report on our current review procedures and policies.
 Such consultations have proven most helpful to applicants and the success of their applications.
 Students should consult with Meg Jordan and other CLCE student members and faculty should consult with faculty CLCE members.

 C. Provide detailed program and budget information.
 The most common reason applications are returned or rejected is because they do not supply the requested information in sufficient detail.
 Two areas have the most frequent shortfall:

 2. Budget information.
-Faculty and staff applicants often provide much less detailed budget information than student organizations do.
-CLCE has funds that are limited in amount and earmarked for various uses that we apply to support individual applications.
-We examine budgets very carefully and observe in-house guidelines such as a $1500 maximum fee for academic speakers (apart from the Major Events Competition) and $50 per person for faculty dinners.
+CLCE has funds that are limited in amount and earmarked for various uses that we apply to support applications.
+We examine budgets very carefully and observe in-house guidelines, (apart from the Major Events Competition) and $50 per person for faculty dinners.
 Food, fees, and travel receive special scrutiny, and we try to keep these amounts as equitable as possible.
 We ask that you provide itemized budget statements based on documented estimates wherever possible.
 Normally, we approve a maximum of $1500 for faculty lectures and $5000 for lectures from the public sphere.
 In Fall 2013, we appropriated half of our funding and we look forward to appropriating the same amount in the Spring.
 This is a sampling among the events sponsored by CLCE in 2013 - 2014 as of January 2014.